 Accommodation during a sailing course is on board the yacht.
 There are almost always three double cabins and two single berths which provide accommodation for eight people.
 However, there would only ever be a maximum of five students on board, plus the instructor.

-Showers/Facilities There are showers on board, but most nights you will be in a marina with good hot showers and shore side facilities.
+There are showers on board, but most nights you will be in a marina with good hot showers and shore side facilities.

-Food Except for supper on the evening you join the boat, we cater on board for all meals.
-We provide food that is healthy and nutritious, including salads, vegetables, white and wholemeal bread, chicken, lean minced beef, muesli, cereal, yogurt and good quality orange juice.
+Except for supper on the evening you join the boat, we cater on board for all meals.
+We provide food that is healthy and nutritious, including salads, vegetables, white and wholemeal bread, chicken, lean minced beef, muesli, cereal, yoghurt and good quality orange juice.
 In fact, just the kind of food that you might buy yourself.
 For snacks there is plenty of fruit, but also a supply of chocolate and biscuits.

 If you have any special dietary requirements, we can normally accommodate these.
 Just let us know when you fill out your booking form.